Earl of Galloway

+History

 Lord Galloway was succeeded by his second but eldest surviving son, the second Earl.
 He had already been created a Baronet, of Corsewell in the county of Wigtown, in 1627.
 This title is in the Baronetage of Nova Scotia.
 His grandson, the fifth Earl (who had succeeded his elder brother, who in his turn had succeeded his father), was a politician.
 He was succeeded by his son, the sixth Earl.
 He was a Lord of Police.
 In 1704 Lord Galloway succeeded his kinsman Sir Archibald Stewart, 2nd Baronet, of Burray, as third Baronet of Burray (see below).
 On his death, the titles passed to his eldest son, the seventh Earl.
 He was a Member of Parliament and served as Lord-Lieutenant of Wigtownshire.
-From 1774 to 1796 he sat in the House of Lords as a Scottish Representative Peer.
-In 1796 Lord Galloway was created Baron Stewart of Garlies in the Peerage of Great Britain, which gave him an automatic seat in the House of Lords.
+From 1774 to 1796 he sat in the House of Lords as a Scottish representative peer.
+In 1796 Lord Galloway was created Baron Stewart of Garlies in the Peerage of Great Britain, which gave him an automatic seat in the House of Lords until the Peerage Act 1963 extended that right to all holders of Scottish peerages.
 He was succeeded by his son, the eighth Earl.
 He was an admiral in the Royal Navy, a Member of Parliament and Lord-Lieutenant of Kirkcudbrightshire and Wigtownshire.
 When he died the titles passed to his eldest son, the ninth Earl.
 He represented Cockermouth in the House of Commons and was Lord-Lieutenant of Kirkcudbrightshire and Wigtownshire.
 He was succeeded by his eldest son, the tenth Earl.
 He sat as Member of Parliament for Wigtownshire.
 On his death, the titles passed to his younger brother, the eleventh Earl.
 He was a soldier and fought in the Crimean War and in the Indian Rebellion of 1857.
 He was succeeded by his only son, the twelfth Earl.
 He served as Lord-Lieutenant of Kirkcudbrightshire.
 His only son, the thirteenth Earl, succeeded in 1978.
 The thirteenth Earl, who suffered from mental illness after being lobotomised at the age of 23, married, but died childless in 2020, upon which the line of descent from the eleventh earl failed.
 As of 2020 the present holder of the titles is the thirteenth earl's second cousin once removed.
 He is the great-grandson of Major-General Hon.
 Alexander Stewart (1838–1896), the third son of the ninth Earl.